VihAMBR/gated-mem/README.md

 *\*t=0.3/0.4/0.5 ran on 2 conversations only (not full benchmark)*

 **What went wrong:** Surprise gating is a blunt instrument.
-Temporal information looks "unsurprising" to embeddings — "I moved to SF in March" and "I started my new job in April" have similar embedding patterns to existing life-update messages, so they get filtered.
+Temporal information looks "unsurprising" to embeddings.
+"I moved to SF in March" and "I started my new job in April" have similar embedding patterns to existing life-update messages, so they get filtered.
 But these are exactly the facts that LoCoMo's temporal questions ask about.
 The gate threw away what mattered most.

-### Phase 3: Multi-Signal Encoding — Partial Recovery
+### Phase 3: Multi-Signal Encoding - Partial Recovery

 **Hypothesis:** Surprise alone is insufficient.
 Add bypass mechanisms for information that has low embedding novelty but high semantic importance: temporal content and novel entities.